hadley/adv-r/Documenting-packages.md

 ## Demos

 A demo is very much like a function example, but is longer, and shows how to use multiple functions together.
-Demos are `.R` files that live in the `demo/` package directory, and are access with the `demo()` function.
+Demos are `.R` files that live in the `demo/` package directory, and are accessed with the `demo()` function.

 (NOT YET IMPLEMENTED) The `demos` directory also needs an index.
-The easiest way to generate that index is to a roxygen comment with `@demoTitle` tag:
+The easiest way to generate that index is to add a roxygen comment with `@demoTitle` tag:

     #' @demoTitle my title